ellisonbg/py4science/book/whirlwind_tour.rst

 To finish up this example, we want to print the most common occurring words.
 The easiest way to do this is create a list of (*count*, *word*) tuples, and then sort the list.
-So we will create a list of 2-tuples.  python will sort this according to the first element of the tuple -- the *count* -- and for identical counts will sort by the second element of the tuple -- the *word*.
+So we will create a list of 2-tuples.
+Python will sort this according to the first element of the tuple -- the *count* -- and for identical counts will sort by the second element of the tuple -- the *word*.
 The dictionary method ``items`` returns a list of (*key*, *value*) pairs, ie (*word*, *count*), so we